ljy95135/calc/README.md

 Of course, space between numbers is invalid, like 12 34 will be treated as 12 and 34, and raise the error.

-Besides, expression must get some number, so expression like:
+Besides common invalid input like 1++/2(, expression must get some number, so expression like:
 &nbsp;&nbsp;(just space or just hit Enter)
-()(()) (only parenthesis without number) will also raise the exception.
+()(()) (only parentheses without number) will also raise the exception.

 Handwriting way like 2(1+3) is invalid.

 It may be RuntimeError I raise or ArithmeticError I want (Let it crash), but the program not analyze the details of why this input is invalid.

 You may also see test/calc_test.exs to see the test cases which ensure any valid expression with arbitrary space can get right answer.

+Jiangyi Lin